 Females come into estrus about every 115 days.
 Gestation is between 21.5 and 22 months, the longest gestation period for any animal.
 Usually one calf (occasionally two) is born and weighs between 150 and 350 pounds (68 to 158 kilograms).
 There is an average birth interval of three to eight years, depending on environmental conditions.
 Calves stand and nurse soon after birth.
 By 6 months, calves begin feeding on vegetation.
 They also eat their mother's dung for several years, which contains nutrients as well as the symbiotic bacteria that aid in the digestion of cellulose.
 Weaning is a gradual process that may continue until the mother delivers another calf.
 Males leave their natal herd at sexual maturity, but females remain within the family unit throughout their lives.

 Longevity of elephants is not well understood, and most of the available information comes from African elephants.
 Recent data suggests that African elephants rarely live to the age of 50.
 Evidence suggests that Asian elephants typically live into their mid-50s, but there is not enough consistent data available on wild Asian elephants to accurately estimate their lifespan.
-The longevity record for an Asian elephant in human care is 86 years.
-With an estimated birth year of 1948, Ambika is the third-oldest Asian elephant in North America.
+Median life expectancy for female Asian elephants is 47 years old.

 Asian elephants are endangered.
 At one time, Asian elephants ranged from Syria and Iraq east across Asia south of the Himalayas to Indochina and the Malay Peninsula, north into China, and in Sri Lanka, Sumatra, Borneo and possibly Java.
 The Western Forest Complex in Thailand is the largest remaining area of protected forest in Southeast Asia and home to more than one-third of Thailand's wild elephants.
 India by far has the largest population of elephants for a single country, with almost half of the total population of Asian elephants in the world living within its borders.